leon4rd/test/README.md

-## What kind of dog lives in a particle accelerator?
-A Fermilabrador Retriever.
+## What do you do on a remote island?
+Try and find the TV island it belongs to.